 Data Verification and Error Flagging: No automated system is perfect 100% of the time.
 A trustworthy solution must include a mechanism for handling exceptions and verifying data.
 The software should automatically flag any fields where it could not extract data with high confidence.
 This allows your team to quickly review a small number of exceptions rather than manually checking every single field, ensuring data integrity without sacrificing speed.

 Meeting these core technical requirements is the first and most important step in your evaluation.
-Once you have a shortlist of tools that can deliver on these capabilities, the next critical step is to ensure your chosen solution can communicate effectively with your existing financial systems.
+Once you have a shortlist of tools that can deliver on these capabilities — such as an accounts payable invoice scanning solution purpose-built for accuracy and scale — you need to understand how an automated invoice scanning workflow actually operates before evaluating how well a solution integrates with your existing systems.

 Evaluating Integration Capabilities: Connecting to Your ERP and Accounting Systems